 There’s so much to see around Portmeirion village, with amazing coastline and a vast tidal beach to explore.
 The wooded peninsula also harbours some wonderful wild gardens.
 You don’t have to settle for a day visit – you can also stay in Portmeirion, one of the most unique and unusual holiday destinations in Europe.
 It becomes even more magical when the crowds have left for the day and you have this amazing place to yourself.

 Seeing Portmeirion is one of the best things to do in North Wales.
 It’s somewhere that has captured the imagination of people all over the world.
-It has been the setting for 1960s British TV series The Prisoner, and now hosts the annual Festival No 6, one of the best music festivals in Europe, each September.
+It has been the setting for 1960s British TV series The Prisoner, and has recently hosted the annual Festival No 6, one of the best music festivals in Europe, each September.

 So for all Portmeirion things to do, read on.